Climate and Water Science Heading link

 Climate and Water Science Faculty Directory Heading link

-Dynamic geophysical processes shape the interiors and surfaces of Earth and planetary bodies producing tectonic plate motion, earthquakes, and large-scale structural features.
-Our work includes synthesis of field data and databases obtained by remote-sensing, as well as numerical modeling of motion and heat flow.
-The evolution of the U.S. Mid-Continent rift, formation of crusts on icy planetary bodies, and cratering of the Mars’ surface are some of the processes currently studied.
+Dynamic Earth processes shape the interiors and surfaces of Earth and planetary bodies producing Earth materials, tectonic motions, and micro-large scale features.
+Our work includes synthesis of sample collecting, field data, and databases obtained by remote-sensing, as well as numerical modeling of motion and heat flow.
+The evolution of subduction zone processes, U.S. Mid-Continent rift, formation of crusts on icy planetary bodies, and cratering of the Mars’ surface are some of the processes currently studied.

 Earth and Planetary Geophysics Faculty Directory Heading link